theammir/facie-test/README.md

             content={"message": f"Episode with title `{self.title}` already exists."},
         )
 ```
+Making these show up in Swagger docs still takes additional manual effort, though.

-For dependency injection, I created a separate package, where each exports dependencies and can optionally define `init_dependency`.
+For dependency injection, I created a separate package, where each exports
-All modules are listed in the package `__init__.py`, and the app initializes them during startup.
+dependencies and can optionally define `init_dependency`.
+All modules are
+listed in the package `__init__.py`, and the app initializes them during
-This is not necessarily the best approach, as it's either documented or nobody ever knows about it when writing new dependencies.
+startup.
+This is not necessarily the best approach, as it's either documented
+or nobody ever knows about it when writing new dependencies.

-For an LLM prompter, that is also injected, I thought that it would be unwise to inject a third-party directly, so I abstracted it as:
+For an LLM prompter, that is also injected, I thought that it would be unwise
+to inject a third-party directly, so I abstracted it as:
 ```python
 class LLMPrompter(abc.ABC):
     @abc.abstractmethod